Rajpratik71/Mininet-wiki/Mininet/VM-Setup-Notes.md

 This will set up `ssh` forwarding from the VM to host port 8022.

-**Parallels**: Use Parallels Transporter to convert the `.k` file to an `.hdd` image that Parallels can use, and then create a new VM using that `.hdd` image as its virtual drive.
+**Parallels**: Use Parallels Transporter to convert the `.vmdk` file to an `.hdd` image that Parallels can use, and then create a new VM using that `.hdd` image as its virtual drive.

 ### Login to VM